mrafi/hello-world/README.md

 # hello-world
 Hi there!
-I'm Rafi, a Web Designer and Front-End Developer from Hyderabad, India.
+I'm Rafi, a tech enthusiast from Hyderabad, India.